Leskovac: Late 19th century to present

 Following the war Leskovac continued its fast economic and social transformation.
 The townsfolk practised a cultural medley of both Oriental and European habits, whilst the social fabric was dominated by affluent, often competing industrialists families and greater social disparity within the community.
 Industrial development facilitated trade union agitation amongst an emerging urban working-class.
-In August 1920 Leskovac became one of the first municipalities to elect the Communist Party.
-Despite its victory the party was quickly suppressed by the authorities.
+In August 1920 Leskovac became one of the first municipalities to elect the Communist Party, however, it was quickly suppressed by the authorities.